jbaldwin/libcoro/README.md

     std::cout << "Inline Result = " << result << "\n";

     // We'll make a 1 thread coro::thread_pool to demonstrate offloading the task's
     // execution to another thread.
-We'll capture the thread pool in the lambda,
+We'll pass the thread pool as a parameter so
+    // the task can be scheduled.
-    // note that you will need to guarantee the thread pool outlives the coroutine. coro::thread_pool tp{coro::thread_pool::options{.thread_count = 1}};
+    // Note that you will need to guarantee the thread pool outlives the coroutine. coro::thread_pool tp{coro::thread_pool::options{.thread_count = 1}};

-    auto make_task_offload = [&tp](uint64_t x) -> coro::task<uint64_t>
+    auto make_task_offload = [](coro::thread_pool& tp, uint64_t x) -> coro::task<uint64_t>
     {
         co_await tp.schedule(); // Schedules execution on the thread pool.
         co_return x + x;        // This will execute on the thread pool.